NormalNvim/NormalNvim/README.md

 ## Roadmap

 ### High prio
+* Let's improve toggles, and let's try to group them where possible.
+More importantly: Let's remove the couple useless ones we have (Who the hell is going to disable LSP inlay hints in practice?).
 * Let's contribute to eldritch.nvim so markdown support is as good as the one we had on tokyonight.

 ### Cool ideas